 pictured: Aerial View of Galveston Island's coast in front of the San Luis Resort

 For over 200 years, Galveston Island has had an extensive changing history of European settlement.
-Pirates placed their flags on the ground, waves of refugees from Germany, Italy and Greece made their way to the island, deep roots were planted by wealthy merchants, all of which has shaped this fascinating barrier island.
+Pirates placed their flags on the ground, waves of refugees from Germany, Italy and Greece made their way to the island, deep roots were planted by wealthy merchants, all of which have shaped this fascinating barrier island.

 Though most structures were destroyed as a result of The Great Storm of 1900, the community's leaders over the years have done an outstanding job of conserving the structures that still stand.